CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_10_14.md

 4. I (Joseph) will be starting with the programming drones with ROS course.
 I am also going to go through this tutorial on ArUco markers being used in ROS to estimate the ArUco markers 6 DOF pose: [ArUco Marker Tutorial](http://ros-developer.com/2017/04/23/aruco-ros/) Brenna and I will work on getting the electronic mount CAD ready for the enclosure.

+> ***JV*** As we discussed on the call this week, you can also use the TurtleBot and the Husky.
+The small robot I left is just another alternative.
+I would also be comfortable working in gazebo.

 ### What work do you expect to have done by next report?
 What results to you expect?
 By next report, we plan to have a finished first draft of the specification sheet, a morphological chart, and a working draft of an Evaluation Matrix with the "best" design for this application determined.